 The corresponding mild fall in employment in the tradable sector is paralleled by a mild raise in employment in the non-tradable sector, which is insufficient to explain the observed increase in the share of non-tradable employment.
-Thus, the increase in commodity prices alone is unable to generate the observed increase in non-tradable employment.
-The increase in commodity prices alone generates a limited rise in the share of non-tradable consumption as revealed by the contained increase in the counterfactual path.
+Thus, the permanent increase in commodity prices alone is unable to generate the overall observed increase in non-tradable employment over the sample period.
+The permanent increase in commodity prices alone generates a limited rise in the share of non-tradable consumption, as revealed by the contained increase in the counterfactual path.
 The rise in commodity prices and the appreciation of the real exchange rate induce home consumers to substitute domestically-produced with foreign-produced tradable goods that are now cheaper.
-This substitution between domestically and foreign produced goods contains the increase in non-tradable goods, thus reducing the impact of the real exchange rate on the share of non-tradable consumption.
+This substitution between domestically and foreign produced goods accounts for the increase in non-tradable goods, thus reducing the impact of the real exchange rate on the share of non-tradable consumption.
 Overall, the increase in commodity prices explains the bulk of fall in the net export-to-GDP ratio, but it is unimportant to explain the observed increase in the shares of non-tradable employment and consumption.